-- 9.3.1.
-For violations of article 2.3 (Evading, Refusing or Failing to submit to Sample collection) or article 2.5 (Tampering or Attempted Tampering with any part of Doping Control), the period of Ineligibility shall be four (4) years unless, in the case of failing to submit to Sample collection, the Player can establish that the commission of the Anti-Doping Rule violation was not intentional (as defined in article 9.2.3), in which case the period of Ineligibility shall be two (2) years. - 9.3.2.
+9.3.1.
+For violations of article 2.3 (Evading, Refusing or Failing to submit to Sample collection) or article 2.5 (Tampering or Attempted Tampering with any part of Doping Control), the period of Ineligibility shall be four (4) years unless, in the case of failing to submit to Sample collection, the Player can establish that the commission of the

+Anti-Doping Rule violation was not intentional (as defined in article 9.2.3), in which case the period of Ineligibility shall be two (2) years. ; (ii) in all other cases, if the Player or other Person can establish exceptional circumstances that justify a reduction of the period of Ineligibility, the period of Ineligibility shall be in a range from two (2) years to four (4) years depending on the Player or other Person's degree of Fault; or (iii) in a case involving a Protected Person or Recreational Player, the period of Ineligibility shall be in a range between a maximum of two (2) years and, at a minimum, a reprimand and no period of Ineligibility, depending on the Protected Person or Recreational Player's degree of Fault.

+- 9.3.2.
 For violations of article 2.4 (Whereabouts Failures), the period of Ineligibility shall be two (2) years subject to reduction down to a minimum of one (1) year, depending on the Player's degree of Fault.
-The flexibility between two (2) years and one (1) year of Ineligibility in this article is not available to Players where a pattern of last-minute whereabouts changes or other conduct raises a serious suspicion that the Player was trying to avoid being available for Testing.
+The flexibility between two (2) years and one (1) year of Ineligibility in this article is not available to Players where a pattern of last-minute whereabouts changes or other conduct raises a serious suspicion that the Player was trying to avoid being available for Testing. - 9.3.3.

-- 9.3.3.
 For violations of article 2.7 (Trafficking or Attempted Trafficking in any Prohibited Substance or Prohibited Method) or article 2.8 (Administration or Attempted Administration), the period of Ineligibility shall be a minimum of four (4) years up to lifetime Ineligibility, depending on the seriousness of the violation.
-An article 2.7 or 2.8 violation involving a Minor shall be considered a particularly serious violation and, if committed by Player Support Personnel for violations other than for Specified Substances, shall result in lifetime Ineligibility for Player Support Personnel.
+An article 2.7 or 2.8 violation involving a Protected Person shall be considered a particularly serious violation and, if committed by Player Support Personnel for violations other than for Specified Substances, shall result in lifetime Ineligibility for Player Support Personnel.
 In addition, significant violations of article 2.7 or 2.8 which may also violate non-sporting laws and regulations shall be reported to the competent administrative, professional or judicial authorities. - 9.3.4.
-For violations of article 2.9 (Complicity), the period of Ineligibility shall be a minimum of two (2) years, up to four (4) years, depending on the seriousness of the violation. - 9.3.5.
-For violations of article 2.10 (Prohibited Association), the period of Ineligibility shall be two (2) years, subject to reduction to a minimum of one (1) year, depending on the Player's or other Person's degree of Fault and other circumstances of the case.
+For violations of article 2.9 (Complicity), the period of Ineligibility shall be a minimum of two (2) years, up to lifetime Ineligibility, depending on the seriousness of the violation. - 9.3.5.
+For violations of article 2.10 (Prohibited Association), the period of Ineligibility shall be two (2) years, subject to reduction down to a minimum of one (1) year, depending on the Player's or other Person's degree of Fault and other circumstances of the case. - 9.3.6.
+For violations of Article 2.11 Acts by a Player or Other Person to Discourage or Retaliate Against Reporting to Authorities), the period of Ineligibility shall be a minimum of two (2) years, up to lifetime Ineligibility, depending on the seriousness of the violation by the Player or other Person.